sdiegas/ZKBChallenge/Readme.md

 - Registration Form with Name, Email and Birthday Validation
 - Confirmation Screen with Registration Information
 - Persist Registration Data securely in the App
+- Load persisted name and email and set it in Registration View (exception for birthday)

 ### Technologies
 - Data Binding